 'Nothing,' he replied.

-At first, I thought this might be some conceptual shit he was talking about.
+At first, I thought he was talking about some conceptual shit.
 Maybe he was onto something.
 A poet who doesn't write.
 Sounds like a good gig.

 'So, how does your poetry work?'
-I asked.
-I was looking for the big idea here.
+I asked, looking for the big idea.

-'No, I don't do any poetry of any kind,’ He said.
+'No, I don't do any poetry of any kind,’ he said, shaking his head.
 ‘But I like the Beats.
 I've read some Kerouac, and my Dad was a Beat poet.'

 'Well, just bits really, not much.
 But he was around at that time, and he was into Ginsberg and stuff.'

-He was thinking he was a real cool guy, like he thought this shit would impress me.
+He was thinking he was a real cool guy, like he believed this act would impress me.

 'So was your dad’s stuff good?
 Did he have anything published?'
 I asked.

 'No. But he has all the books.
 I've been reading them.
 Have you ever read Kerouac?'
-He asked me.
+He asked.

 'I've just read Desecration Angels...'
-He was about to launch into it.
+He leant forward, about to launch into something.

 'Desolation Angels?'
 I interrupted.

 'Yeah.
 I love the beginning when he's on top of the mountain.
-But the rest of it is spoiled because all the people ruin it.
-It's better when it's just Jack on the mountain.'
-He told me.
+But the rest is spoiled because all the people ruin it.
+It's better when it's just Jack on the mountain,' he said.

 'Well, the contrast is kind of the point of the book.
 But if you want to get into Jacky alone on his mountain, then read The Dharma Bums.'
 I suggested.